/mɔ̃pəlije/ • A harmonious blend of medieval history and modern Mediterranean flair.

 Source: Official national statistics historical database.

-Percentage output breakdown of Montpellier's massive 32 Billion economy.
+Percentage output breakdown of Montpellier's massive 32 economy.

 Source: City Treasury economic forecast index.